w8s-class/CS1520-Class-Information/README.md

 | Recitation Section 1 | 30649        | SENSQ 5505   | W 6:00-6:50 PM    |
 | Recitation Section 2 | 30650        | SENSQ 5502   | W 7:00-7:50 PM    |

+**Special Note**

+Due to MLK and Spring Break, our class is one class short of a full semester.
+As a means to recover that time, we will meet 30 minutes earlier on six lectures.
+Dates proposed for early-start lectures are:

+* 1/22/2018
+* 2/5/2018
+* 2/12/2018
+* 3/19/2018
+* 3/26/2018
+* 4/16/2018

 ### Instructor

 Todd Waits